Brown rock chat: Description

 The brown rock chat is about 17 cm long, larger than the somewhat similar-looking Indian robin.
 It is uniformly rufous brown with the wings and tail of a slightly darker shade.
 The brown on the undersides grades into a dark grey-brown vent.
 The beak is slender and is slightly curved at the tip.
 The second primary is the longest and the tail is rounded.
 In flight it resembles a female blue rock thrush.
 The sexes are indistinguishable in the field.

 Distribution and habitat

 The species is nearly endemic to India, distributed north of the Narmada, west to Gujarat (mainly Kutch but extending south) and east to Bengal bordered on the north by the Himalayas where it is found up to about 1300 m in the foothills.
 Its distribution extends into northern Pakistan west to the Chenab River.
 Although largely resident, some populations make movements in response to weather.
 In the foothills of the Himalayas it moves higher up in summer, appearing in Dehra Dun in spring and leaving before the onset of winter.
 The species has been seen in Nepal.
 It is a common species although very patchily distributed.

-It usually found singly or in pairs on old buildings or rocky areas.
+It is usually found singly or in pairs on old buildings or rocky areas.